apache/flink/docs/monitoring/metrics.md

 Currently, Flink assumes that the clocks of all machines in the cluster are in sync.
 We recommend setting up an automated clock synchronisation service (like NTP) to avoid false latency results.

+### Dashboard integration

+Metrics that were gathered for each task or operator can also be visualized in the Dashboard.
+On the main page for a job, select the `Metrics` tab.
+After selecting one of the tasks in the top graph you can select metrics to display using the `Add Metric` drop-down menu.

+* Task metrics are listed as `<subtask_index>.<metric_name>`.
+* Operator metrics are listed as `<subtask_index>.<operator_name>.<metric_name>`.

+Each metric will be visualized as a separate graph, with the x-axis representing time and the y-axis the measured value.
+All graphs are automatically updated every 10 seconds, and continue to do so when navigating to another page.

+There is no limit as to the number of visualized metrics; however only numeric metrics can be visualized.

 {% top %}